solliancenet/azure-databricks-dev-guide/architecture/azure-databricks-architecture.md

 ## Total Azure integration

-The provide the best platform for data engineers, data scientists, and business users, Azure Databricks is natively integrated with Microsoft Azure, providing a “first party” Microsoft service.
+To provide the best platform for data engineers, data scientists, and business users, Azure Databricks is natively integrated with Microsoft Azure, providing a “first party” Microsoft service.
 Microsoft is working to integrate Azure Databricks closely with all features of the Azure platform.
 Below is a list of some of the integrations completed so far:

 - **VM types**: All existing VMs can be used for clusters, including F-series for machine learning scenarios, M-series for massive memory scenarios, and D-series for general purpose.
 - **Security and Privacy**: Ownership and control of data is with the customer, and Microsoft aims for Azure Databricks to adhere to all the compliance certifications that the rest of Azure provides.